ni60145/ni60145.github.io/README.md

 # Ariana Grande Albums

-I am a fan of Ariana Grande since I don't know when.
+I have been a fan of Ariana Grande since I don't know when.
 She is one of my favorite female artists out there and her songs are always a bop.
 I listen to her songs every day.
 I wish that she would have a concert here in the Philippines after the pandemic.
 She is currently taking a break from making music but I hope she would continue to make more music and I hope she wouldn't end up like Rihanna.
 Anyway, here are some of her albums and my favorite songs from her albums;

 ## Yours Truly